zapadiya001/Transformers-from-scratch/README.md

-this contains code to inplement tranformer
+this contains code to implement tranformer